A quantum algorithm for solving 0-1 Knapsack problems: Results

-We demonstrate the capabilities of our QTG-based search on realistic benchmark instances up to 1600 variables (see \autoref{figure:Benchmarking}).
-We numerically observe that COMBO's cycle demand overtakes the quantum method's elapsed cycles already at instances with 600 variables and, overall, indicates a steeper slope.
+We carry out $100$ applications of the QTG-based \textbf{QMaxSearch} with a bias $b = n / 4$ and $M = 700 + n^{2} / 16$ Grover iterations.
+As shown in \autoref{figure:QTGSuccessProbabilities}, the success probabilities of finding the optimal solution for instances with difficulty $2 \leq g \leq 6$ are above $80 \%$, while for hard instances with $7 \leq g \leq 10$ are above $40 \%$.
+The quantum cycles and number of qubits required to run QTG were calculated as described in \autoref{section:Method} and averaged over all runs, see~\autoref{figure:QTGMemoryBenchmark} and \autoref{figure:QTGRuntimeBenchmark}.
+We numerically observe that, for hard instances ($g \geq 7$), COMBO's cycle demand overtakes the quantum method's elapsed cycles already at instances with $100$ variables and indicates a steeper slope overall.

-Additionally, we observe that the QTG-based method requires far less memory than COMBO (assuming comparability of bits and qubits).
-While the number of involved qubits stays constant for instances of the same size, COMBO's memory requirements explode with increasing problem hardness.
+Additionally, we observe that the QTG-based method requires far less memory than COMBO (assuming the comparability of bits and qubits) and any other tested method.
+While the number of involved qubits stays constant for instances of the same size, COMBO's memory requirements increase exponentially for harder instances.